Hi: 9° Lo:2°

-A BLACKWELL man was jailed for four years and three months for his role in a tax fraud gang who stole more than £8million.
+A BLACKWELL man was jailed for more than four years for his role in a tax fraud gang who stole more than £8million.

-Neil Hughes, 48, of Linthurst Newtown, was one of 17 men and three women, from the West Midlands, Staffordshire and Manchester who were arrested by HM Revenue and Customs officers following a six-year investigation which revealed tax offences and money laundering linked to the construction industry.
+There were 17 men and three women, from the West Midlands, Staffordshire and Manchester, in total who were arrested by HM Revenue and Customs officers following a six-year investigation which revealed tax offences and money laundering linked to the construction industry.